acenet-arc/cloud_from_a_to_z/_episodes/10-day2-install-mysql.md

 Database changed
 ~~~
 {: .output}
+This indicates to MySQL that all the commands to come will work with this database.
 Next, execute a SQL `update` command to change the authentication scheme for the MySQL 'root' user.

 ~~~
 mysql> UPDATE user SET plugin='mysql_native_password' WHERE User='root';